 - 3. Type a Template Name and Description to help identify the template.
 (Harvest or Harvest Data are suggested template names.) - 4.
 Scroll down through the Master Traits List to find the Weight, Moisture and Test Weight traits you created.
-Highlight one of the traits, then tap on the Right Arrow in the middle of the screen to move it to the Current Traits window.
+Highlight one of the traits, then click the right arrow in the middle of the screen to move it to the Current Traits window.
 In the example below, Weight, Moisture, and Test traits have been added as Current Traits.

-Note: You can change the trait order by tapping on the up or down arrows on the screen.
+Note: You can change the trait order by clicking the up or down arrows on the screen.